-Sensitive language is attained when women, men, girls and boys with and without disabilities and from different ethnic and cultural backgrounds are addressed as persons of equal value, dignity, integrity and respect.
+Sensitive written and spoken language is attained when women, men, girls and boys with and without disabilities and from different ethnic and cultural backgrounds are addressed as persons of equal value, with dignity, integrity and respect.

 General principles of sensitive language are:

-Why?
 Disability is not a defined characteristic but only one of several identities or aspects of a person.
 Phrases like "the disabled" or "the amputee" focus on a condition or impairment and not on the person who is affected by it.
 Avoid using the term ‘disabled-friendly’ to describe physical structures or services that are accessible for persons with disabilities; use ‘accessible’ instead.

 If necessary to distinguish between different types of disabilities, use this terminology:

-Use the term “older persons” to refer to people of old age, instead of “the elderly” or “senior citizens”.
+For age-sensitive language, use the term “older persons”, instead of “the elderly” or “senior citizens”.